JavierQuerol/JavierQuerol.github.io/_posts/2015-01-11-nsarray-map-filter.markdown

 ---
 layout: post
-title:  "NSArray map and filer in Objective-C"
+title:  "NSArray map and filter in Objective-C"
 date:   2015-01-11 11:28:22
 ---